boltops-tools/kubes/docs/_docs/patterns/multiple-envs.md

 ---
-title: Multiple Enviroments with Layering
+title: Multiple Environments with Layering
-nav_text: Multiple Enviroments
+nav_text: Multiple Environments
 categories: patterns
 ---

 You can use Kubes to easily create multiple enviroments with the same YAML configs.
 This is thanks to [Kubes Layering]({% link _docs/layering.md %}).
 We'll walk through an example to help understand how it works.

-## Creating Multiple Enviroments
+## Creating Multiple Environments

 To create multiple enviroments like dev and prod just change KUBES_ENV.
 Example: